biotite-dev/biotite/doc/tutorial/sequence.rst

-The ``sequence.align`` package provides the function `align_optimal()`, which either performs an optimal global alignment, using the *Needleman-Wunsch* algorithm, or an optimal lokal alignment, using the *Smith-Waterman* algorithm.
+The ``sequence.align`` package provides the function `align_optimal()`, which either performs an optimal global alignment, using the *Needleman-Wunsch* algorithm, or an optimal local alignment, using the *Smith-Waterman* algorithm.
 By default it uses a general gap penalty, but an affine gap penalty can be used, too.